NCEAS/pfx-commercial/README.md

 ## Papers and analyses

 ### Effects of diversification on individual fishers (Anderson et al.)
-The main files for this project are in the `portfolio` folder, including code to replicate the modeling (`analysis`) - including model files in Stan, text and bibliography for the paper (`paper`) and plots (`figs`) - including many not included in the main paper.
+The main files for this project are in the `portfolio` folder, including code to replicate the modeling (`portfolio/analysis`) - including model files in Stan, text and bibliography for the paper (`portfolio/paper`) and plots (`portfolio/figs`) - including many not included in the main paper.

 ### Changing benefits of diversification for salmon fishers (Ward et al.)
-The main files for this project (`salmon`) are the code to replicate the modeling (`analysis`) - including model files in Stan, and the text and bibliography for the paper (`paper`).
+The main files for this project (`salmon`) are the code to replicate the modeling (`salmon/analysis`) - including model files in Stan, and the text and bibliography for the paper (`salmon/paper`).

 ### Dynamics and opportunities of diversification in Alaskan fisheries (Beaudreau et al.)